unartic/nxtBasic/README.md

 ## About this documentation
 The documentation has been carfully written, but mistakes are possible.
 Some examples are borrowed from the officiel Commander x16 documentation.

+Go to the [Getting Started section](01.%20Getting%20started.md) do start using nxtBasic.